CodingDinosaur/CultureIssueDemonstration/README.md

 - **To test in Linux via Docker** run *test-dockerLinux.bat*
   - The docker image is based on the .NET SDK docker image.

-My recommendation is that you run both tests from Windows.
-This will give you the opportunity to see the differences in the results under either platform.
+My recommendation is that you run both tests from Windows using Docker for Windows, as this will give you the opportunity to see the differences in the results under either platform.

 ## What to look for

-When running the test, take note of the following for zh-TW, which function correctly under Windows but not under Linux:
+When running the test, take note of the following, which function correctly under Windows but not under Linux:
-- Because it is an unknown culture when running under Linux, the zh-TW culture data incorrect, showing an incorrect display name and no parent.
+- When checking all available cultures with *CultureInfo.GetCultures*, zh-TW and zh-CN are both missing on Linux.
-- The zh-TW resource file is missing, because it wasn't published during the *dotnet publish*
+- The zh-TW resource file is missing, because it wasn't published during the *dotnet publish*.
-- When checking all available cultures with *CultureInfo.GetCultures*, zh-TW is missing.
+- The zh-CN resource file would be missing too, but it was copied over via a custom build step.
-- Attempting to get a localized string from a resource file in zh-TW fails and the default string is obtained instead.
-This is partly because the resource file is missing, but even if copied manually, the file is ignored since zh-TW is not a "valid" culture while running dotnet under Linux.
+- Even though the zh-CN resource file is present, on Linux zh-CN strings fail to be retrieved (falling back on the default).